 JUNKERS THREE-ENGINED SEAPLANE of the type used by DNL in Norway.
 It is a Junkers Ju.52/3m.
 Along the whole of the trailing edge of the main plane is a flap mounted to give a double-wing effect and to enable the camber of the wings to be varied and thus alter their lift.
 The outer sections of the flap are operated differentially as ailerons.

 The Royal Canadian Air Force is not numerically large in comparison with the Royal Air Force, but it is potentially one of the most vigorous and efficient fighting forces in the British Empire.
 The Royal Canadian Air Force was born in the reorganization of Canada’s defence services after the war of 1914-18 had ended.
 In recent years its activity has been along conventional military lines, but formerly it worked in close cooperation with Canadian civil Governments in every department.
-Brian Meredith tells the story of the Royal Canadian Air Force.

 Checking the Sights of a Gun